 I am a fierce advocate for our unhoused neighbors, many of whom are queer or gender non-conforming.
 As they are disproportionately represented in and particularly vulnerable members of this frontline community, they need protection and services, not the criminalizing ordinances that our city council conservative-democrat majority passed last year.

-The murder of an unhoused gender non-binary person last summer by a former intimate partner was a failure of both the criminal justice and city-county homeless response systems.
+The murder of an unhoused gender non-binary person in the summer of 2021 by a former intimate partner was a failure of both the criminal justice and city-county homeless response systems.
 It is unconscionable that a person who lost their housing for economic reasons (as the vast majority do), experienced disability, and was living in their vehicle, did not have a safe, secure place to park and did not receive notice that their former abuser had been released from prison.

 We need to strengthen our social safety net, protect tenants so that they don’t lose their housing, reduce economic inequality by raising pay and lowering rents, explicitly support unionization of local businesses, and create safe living spaces (with services) throughout our community.
 Aside from improving the material conditions of people’s lives, we must change the narratives around houslessness, disability, chronic illness, mental health, and neurodiversity so that we are building empathy, connection, trust, and collective care, rather than eroding it.